cyberspacecpa/gcdproject/README.md

 gcdproject
 ==========

 Getting and Cleaning Data Project

----
-title: "README"
-author: "cyberspacecpa"
-date: "Tuesday, July 24, 2014"
-output: html_document
----
+For the July 2014 Course

 ### Begin README File